7. Functionsï

 ## [1] 55

 In this chapter, we will learn how to write our own functions.
-The use of this skill is a good development practice when we expect that some operations are to be executed many times but perhaps on different data.
+Using this skill is a good development practice when we expect that the same operations will need to be executed many times but perhaps on different data.

-Also, some R functions are meant to invoke other functions, for instance on every element in a list or every section of a data frame grouped by a qualitative variable, so it is good to learn know how we can specify a custom operation to be propagated thereover.
+Also, some functions invoke other procedures, for instance, on every element in a list or every section of a data frame grouped by a qualitative variable.
+Thus, it is advisable to learn how we can specify a custom operation to be propagated thereover.

 Given some objects (whatever):